riyaa060/riyaa060/README.md

 ### 🚀 A Glimpse Into My Tech World:

-- 🧠 **Currently diving deep into:** Machine Learning, Artificial Intelligence, and Cloud Computing.
+- 🧠 **Currently diving deep into:** Web technologies
-- 💻 **Building:** AI-powered tools to solve real-world problems, web apps, and cool projects that make an impact.
-- 🎓 **Hackathon Geek:** Participated in Google Girl Hackathon, NASA Space Apps Challenge, and HacktoberFest 2024.
+- 🎓 **Hackathon Geek:** Participated in Girlscript summer of code,Hack Web3conf and HacktoberFest 2024.

 <br />
 <!--Line-->